Etihad Airways has ordered 50 of A350 XWB aircraft, 36 of A320neo and an A330-200F (Dubai Airshow 2013)

 Etihad Airways airplanes were bought.
 After placing the order for 25 Aircraft 777X and 30 Aircraft 787-10, the United Arab Emirates' national airline also ordered 50 aircraft A350 XWB, 36 units A320neo and a A330-200F.

 The contract was signed at the Dubai Airshow 2013 event by James Hogan, Etihad Airways CEO and Fabrice Brégier, Airbus President and CEO.
 The order includes 40 of A350-900 units, 10 A350-1000 aircraft, for an A330-200F, 26 of aircraft A321neo and 10 A320neo.
 Currently, the Etihad Airways fleet comprises 23 A320 aircraft, 25 aircraft A330 and 11 A340.

 James Hogan, President and CEO of Etihad Airways, said:

-“10 years ago, this month, I celebrated the inaugural flight.
-It was operated with an Airbus A330 and departed from Abu Dhabi.
+"10 years ago, this month, we celebrated the inaugural flight.
+It was operated with an Airbus A330 and took off from Abu Dhabi.
 A decade later, we grew and became one of the most important airlines in the world, and Airbus played an important role in this evolution.
-Currently, we have over 60 fleet of Airbus aircraft, and this command is a testament to the strong partnership between Etihad Airways and Airbus. "
+We currently have over 60 Airbus aircraft in the fleet, and this order is a testament to the strong partnership between Etihad Airways and Airbus. ”